xrettle/WFGY/TensionUniverse/BlackHole/Q102_home_bias_in_portfolios.md

 ### 5.3 Interpretive note

-These counterfactual worlds are not proposed as full models.
+These counterfactual worlds are not proposed as full structural models.
 They are templates for patterns in observables:

 * World T corresponds to friction aligned portfolios, where Q102’s encoding can absorb most of the bias into measurable cost terms.
 * World F corresponds to a structural anomaly, where even generous encodings leave a persistent residual.

-The purpose of Q102 is to make this distinction precise and testable at the level of effective observables, not to identify the full structural cause of home bias.
+Q102 does not decide which world we live in.
+It makes the distinction between these patterns explicit and testable at the level of effective observables, without exposing any deep TU generative rule.

 ---

 ## 6. Falsifiability and discriminating experiments

 This block specifies experiments that can falsify particular Q102 encodings or parameter choices.
 They do not prove or disprove any underlying theory of home bias.
-They only test whether a proposed tension encoding is coherent with observed data.
+They only test whether a proposed tension encoding is coherent with observed data under the declared fairness conditions.

+In all experiments:

+* The encoding class `E_HB` including `B_k`, `Lib_info`, `Lib_inst`, `k_info`, `k_inst`, `epsilon_w`, `pi_g` rules, and global thresholds such as `tau_low(r)`, `tau_high(r)`, and `B_hor` must be fixed **before** computing any tension scores on the target dataset.
+* Any substantial change to these choices constitutes a new encoding class and must be treated as a different version of Q102.

 ### Experiment 1: Cross country panel tension profiling

-*Goal:*
+**Goal**

 Evaluate whether a given Q102 encoding class `E_HB` can keep `Tension_HB_r` within a plausible low band when applied to historical cross country portfolio data.

-*Setup:*
+**Setup**

-* Data:
+Data:

-  * Panel data on portfolio allocations by investor group and country, over multiple decades.
+* Panel data on portfolio allocations by investor group and country over multiple decades.
 * Market capitalization, risk measures, and indicators of financial integration.
 * Proxies for information costs, such as analyst coverage and data availability.
 * Proxies for institutional costs, such as capital controls and taxation of foreign holdings.

-* Encoding:
+Encoding:

-  * Choose one benchmark rule `B_k` in `Lib_benchmark` before inspecting portfolio weights.
+* Choose one benchmark rule `B_k` in `Lib_benchmark` before inspecting any portfolio weights or home bias gaps.
 * Choose cost functions in `Lib_info` and `Lib_inst` using only environment descriptors and ex ante group characteristics.
-  * Fix constants `k_info`, `k_inst`, and `epsilon_w` for Q102 as a whole.
+* Fix constants `k_info`, `k_inst`, `epsilon_w` for Q102 as a whole.

-*Protocol:*
+* Fix the rule for `pi_g(m)` and the threshold functions `tau_low(r)` and `tau_high(r)` as part of `E_HB`.

+**Protocol**

 1. For each country, time period, and investor group, construct a state `m_data` in `M_reg` that encodes the relevant summary statistics.
 2. For each `m_data`, compute: